tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 });
 ```

-Providing a TinyMCE editor with the default configuration, such as:
+Providing a {{site.productname}} editor with the default configuration, such as:
 {% include codepen.html id="default" %}

-This selector can be used on any block element while using this option in TinyMCE's [inline editing mode](../use-tinymce-inline/).
+This selector can be used on any block element while using this option in {{site.productname}}'s [inline editing mode](../use-tinymce-inline/).
 Inline editing mode edits the content in place instead of replacing the element with an `iframe`.

 The following example uses the `selector` in inline editing mode on a `div` element with `id` `'editable'`: